fetchai/agents-aea/docs/skill-guide.md

 - <a href="../core-components-2">Core components (Part 2)</a>

-### Relevant deep-dives
+### Relevant Deep-Dives

 <a href="../generic-skills-step-by-step"> This guide </a> goes through a more elaborate scenario than the one on this page, where after finding each other, the two AEAs negotiate and trade via a ledger.